its-edmund/personal-website/posts/binary-search-changed-my-life.md

 problem.
 I learned this trick from a very smart friend of mine, who learned it from a random Leetcode forum (I linked it in my previous post).
 Those who are familiar with practicing Leetcode probably know these questions very well.
-However, when I first learned about it, it changed the way I looked at solving Leetcode problems.
+However, when I first learned about it, it completely changed the way I looked at solving Leetcode problems.